moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_version.rst

 Current Release
 --------------------------

-The current release is 0.2.
+The current release is 0.3.

 Additions in 0.3

-- @'literal\ string' syntax added
+- @'c:\\myfile.txt' string literals
+- Code editor has Documentation viewer
+- Dialog.input() and prompt() functions
 - In editor, clicking on error will take you to location.
-- Dialog.input and prompt added
+- Bug fixes

 Additions in 0.2